If you’re having prolonged sleeping problems, address them before they impact performance.

-Dathan Ritzenhein looked tired after finishing third in the ING New York City Half Marathon.
+Dathan Ritzenhein looked tired after finishing third at the 2013 New York City Half Marathon.
 He had completed the race in 1:01:10, a pace of 4:40 a mile for 13.1 miles, making him the top American.
 And he did it on no sleep.
 In the post-race news conference, Ritzenhein told reporters he had not slept a wink the previous night, a problem the two-time Olympian said he had never experienced before.

-“Sleep and anxiety issues are common before big races,” said Dr. Jonathan Katz, a Clinical Psychologist and ultra marathon runner in Westchester County, New York.
+“Sleep and anxiety issues are common before big races,” said Dr. Jonathan Katz, a clinical psychologist and ultra marathon runner in Westchester County, New York.
 “Don’t worry about the night before the race because adrenaline will take over.”

 But Katz said if the inability to sleep becomes a pattern, it is time to look for what is causing the tossing and turning and address it before it impacts performance.